cantone/signal-to-action/README.md

 This system embraces several key principles born from real-world pressure:

 1. **Natural Language First**: No time to learn complex syntax - instructions must be readable by humans, not just machines
+2. **UX Signal Over Technical Noise**: Design decisions stay primary; implementation details are supporting context only
-2. **Evidence-Based**: When you're outnumbered 100:1, every design decision needs bulletproof citations
+3. **Evidence-Based**: When you're outnumbered 100:1, every design decision needs bulletproof citations
-3. **Modular Design**: Reuse everything possible - build once, apply everywhere
+4. **Modular Design**: Reuse everything possible - build once, apply everywhere
-4. **Speed WITH Quality**: Can't afford to be slow OR wrong when supporting hundreds of engineers
+5. **Speed WITH Quality**: Can't afford to be slow OR wrong when supporting hundreds of engineers
-5. **Human + AI**: AI as a force multiplier, not replacement - augment one person to do the work of a team
+6. **Human + AI**: AI as a force multiplier, not replacement - augment one person to do the work of a team
+7. **Cognitive Protection**: Shield your design thinking from overwhelming technical complexity
-6. **Minimal Dependencies**: Works with limited help from time-constrained colleagues
+8. **Minimal Dependencies**: Works with limited help from time-constrained colleagues
-7. **Scale Through Systems**: If it's not systematic, it won't scale
+9. **Scale Through Systems**: If it's not systematic, it won't scale

 ## Documentation